-Full disclosure: it’s a good sign when work is busy, but not when you start experiencing burnout red flags thanks to a poor work-life balance as a freelancer.
+Full disclosure: it’s a good sign when work is busy as a freelancer, but not when you start experiencing burnout red flags thanks to a poor work-life balance.

 This happened to me fairly recently.
 I was working long hours, I was too tired to socialise and I didn’t give myself enough rest in between projects.
 Needless to say, I reached a pretty dark place that I think would have been detrimental to my mental health if I’d have carried on going down that road.

 Everybody tells you how amazing it is to be a freelancer, run your own business and not have to report to anyone but yourself.

 Don’t get me wrong – it is.
 That said, what they don’t tell you is how darn difficult it can be to be a one-woman (or man) show.
 There are so many hats to wear and so little hours in the day!

 If you’ve been struggling to work as effectively as you used to, you’re forgetful all the time and you keep losing sleep, it’s to say goodbye to freelance exhaustion and hello to healthy living once again.